 When Does the New Rule Go Into Effect?

-The new FTC non-compete rule goes into effect 120 days after publication in the Federal Registrar, on August 21, 2024.
+The new FTC non-compete rule goes into effect on September 4, 2024.
 The rule also requires businesses to notify workers that existing non-compete clauses will not be enforced against them.

 It’s important to note that the FTC non-compete rule is currently being challenged by the Chamber of Commerce and other groups.
 It’s possible that there will be a preliminary injunction or temporary restraining order that delays the effective date pending the outcome of the litigation.